 6. Failing to get patent, copyright and trademark protection.
 Many small businesses fail to take the necessary steps to ensure their intellectual property rights until it is too late.
 What to do: If your business is one that is product development-oriented then make sure you have a working relationship with an experienced intellectual property attorney to work with you as your company grows.

 7. Do not waste lots of money on litigation.
 Better to try and negotiate disputes versus fight them out in court particularly as your business gets off the ground.
-Your company will have enough expenses to deal with at the outset and you might as well spend the money in a more constructive way for lawyers.
+Your company will have enough expenses to deal with at the outset and you might as well spend the money in a more constructive way.
 You do not need to flush your hard-earned money down the toilet on unnecessary litigation expenses.
 To this end, make sure that any agreements that you have with customers or vendors have an arbitration provision which will mandate that if a dispute arises the dispute will be adjudicated in arbitration.
 Please take a look at our earlier blogs for more information on arbitration and mediation and the difference between the two methods of dispute resolution.